cleverage/accessibility-steps/accessibility-first-step/en/16 - When you provide a h3 element, do not leave it empty.md

 ---
-id:         6
+id:         16
 priority:   Error
 topic:      HTML
-selector:   html
+selector:   h3
 ---

-# Use the lang attribute for the html element
+# When you provide a h3 element, do not leave it empty
 ## Purpose

 ## Technical solution